chris-j-akers/i8080-javascript/README.md

 According to [Computer Archaeology](https://www.computerarcheology.com/Arcade/SpaceInvaders/Hardware.html), the 8080 *Space Invaders* video memory is located between addresses `0x2400` and `0x3FFF`.
 Hardware in the arcade cabinet would read this section of RAM and interpret the data into electronic signals to be sent to the monitor which would draw data out one line at a time from the top down.

 When the screen is half-way drawn, an interrupt is sent to the CPU which we'll call the 'half-blank interrupt', and, similarly, when the screen is fully drawn, another interrupt is sent to the CPU, which we'll call the 'Vertical Blank' interrupt.

-The point of the interrupts is to 'advise' the CPU that certain sections of the screen have been drawn, so their respective video RAM can now be recalculated.
-It is critical that screen updates are in sync with video ram updates or you will see a side-effect known as 'tearing'.
+The screen-updates and interrupt firings must be in sync or you will see a side-effect known as 'tearing'.
 Imagine if the monitor has just drawn the top of a sprite at position (0,1) but, before it finished, the video RAM updates the sprite to position (0,5).
 The rest of the sprite will be drawn to screen in this different position, making it look disjointed or 'torn'.

+In *Space Invaders*, the interrupts are also critical for the games timing and a lot of update code depends on them being fired at exactly the right point.
+Having said that, this emulation doesn't quite manage this.
+Instead of firing the half-blank when the screen is halfway draw and the full-blank when the screen is fully drawn, it takes it in turns to send each interrupt after the screen is fully drawn (see `run()` in the [`invaders-web-worker.js`](src/emulators/space-invaders/src/web-workers/invaders-web-worker.js) module).
+Testing determined this was enough to keep the game running at a decent speed.

 ### Colour Palette